bolognapietro/KnowledgeGraphEngineering_iTelos-Project/Evaluation/query.md

 }
 ```

-### CQ11: Moreover, she wants to know if there are any tennis courts available when she returns to Molveno for the weekend.
+### CQ11: Moreover, she wants to know if there are any tennis courts available when she returns to Bolzano for the weekend.
 ```sparql
 PREFIX etype: <http://knowdive.disi.unitn.it/etype#>
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>